Gut and immune function in SAM

 Research Question 2: Which biomarkers along the enteropathy-inflammation pathway are independent predictors of poor outcomes in SAM?

-To answer these questions, I am conducting a sub-study of the Health Outcomes, Pathogenesis and Epidemiology of Severe Acute Malnutrition (HOPE-SAM) study.
 This is an observational study which looks at children admitted to hospital with SAM, and followed them up for up to a year after discharge, taking biological samples.

 I will be looking at the relationship between gut markers and immune markers in these samples, using ELISA, multiplexing, and mass spectrometry.